 Office of the Alternate Defense Counsel (OADC).
 In the event that a defendant is deemed indigent and the OSPD has a conflict of interest, OADC must provide representation.
 For informational purposes, costs to OADC to represent a defendant in a death penalty case average \$542,014 per case.
 These costs represent the amount above what OADC would have incurred to litigate a case where the prosecution seeks a sentence of life without parole.
-OADC will also incur additional costs during the appeals process, because by law their office must provide representation for death penalty appeals.
+For the purposes of this fiscal analysis, OADC plays an important role because by law their office must provide representation for death penalty appeals.
 All defendants sentenced to death enter the unitary appeal process.
-Because death penalty cases in Colorado take on average three years to go from the pre-trial to sentencing phase, these costs are not expected until out years and are not included in this fiscal analysis.
+Because death penalty cases in Colorado take on average three years to go from the pre-trial to sentencing phase, these costs are not included in this fiscal analysis.
 Only two cases to date have begun the unitary appeal process, and because they are still pending, confidentiality requirements prohibit OADC from reporting the costs.
 It should be noted, however, that the length and complexity of the process entails significant expenses to the state.